Group Convolutional Neural Network for the Low-Energy Spectrum in the Quantum Dimer Model: Space group resolved energy spectrum

-\paragraph*{Momentum- and symmetry-resolved energy spectrum:} The $\rm p4m$ group restricted to the finite $L {\times} L$ square lattice has $(L^2+18L+72)/8$ distinct irreps, each labeled by a Brillouin zone momentum (modulo $D_4$) $k{=}(k_x,k_y)$ and a label characterizing a representation of the little group at $k$ ( stabilizer for $D_4$ action on $k$).
-The group characters $\chi_g^\rho ~ \forall g \in G$ in each irrep $\rho$ can be calculated by techniques of induced representations (See Appendix~\ref{app:p4m_irreps}) and can be used to construct GCNN state in a chosen irrep.
-Figure~\ref{fig:spectrum_maintext}(a) shows the lowest energies, at $L{=}12$, calculated by minimizing the energy of the GCNN projected onto each irrep (See Appendix~\ref{app:appendix_ED_L8} for comparison with ED for smaller systems).
-Though this does not capture all low energy eigenvalues - excited states in each sector are not produced, it contains the necessary information to detect space group symmetry breaking.
+Having validated the GCNN estimate of excitation energies for $L=8$ against exact spectrum from ED, we next study larger systems.
+Figure~\ref{fig:spectrum_maintext}(a) shows the lowest energies, at $L{=}12$, calculated by minimizing the energy of the GCNN projected onto each irrep.
+Though this does not capture all low energy eigenvalues i.e., excited states in each sector are not produced, it contains the necessary information to detect space group symmetry breaking.